MOSAIC-UA/802.11ah-ns3/scripts/README.md

   --DataMode:           Data mode.
   --datarate:           Data rate of data mode.
   --bandWidth:          BandWidth of data mode.
+    Note: Relation between above 3 parameters and MCS is described in file MCStoWifiMode.
   Other parameters:
   --SimulationTime:     Simulatiom time in seconds after all stations get associated with AP.
   --BeaconInterval:     Beacon interval time in us.